arsip/bestguess/README.md

 times as reported by the OS.
 That one number can vary a lot.
 Cache misses, mispredicted branches, and throttling may affect any program.
-When a process is preemptively suspended by the OS or is waiting on I/O, it does not accrue runtime, but (we conjecture) the likelihood of cache misses and branch mispredictions, i.e. things that slow execution, increases dramatically because some other process ran on "our core" of the CPU for a bit.
+When a process is preemptively suspended by the OS or is waiting on I/O, it does not accrue run time, but (we conjecture) the likelihood of cache misses and branch mispredictions, i.e. things that slow execution, increases dramatically because some other process ran on "our core" of the CPU for a bit.

-Continuing to conjecture, it's possible that short-duration program measurements (and microbenchmarks) will exhibit wide variation because the effects of a single context switch might be of the same order of magnitude as the minimum runtime recorded.
+Continuing to conjecture, it's possible that short-duration program measurements (and microbenchmarks) will exhibit wide variation because the effects of a single context switch might be of the same order of magnitude as the minimum run time recorded.

 And for long-duration measurements, we will want to know how often our program was kicked off the processor so another could run.
 The distribution of events